whalebone/wb-docs/en/local_resolver.rst

    Blocking Page - Whalebone Resolver is being used

+In case you come accross the following page, it means that the request was not blocked and thus a Whalebone resolver is not being used.
-In case you come accross this page, please review your settings and if the issue persists, please contact support.
+Please review your settings and if the issue persists, please contact support.

 .. figure:: ./img/testing-page.png
    :alt: Blocking Pages (Target)